jildertviet/GrrrrroentenII/README.md

 ### groentenGui
 :computer: Control app to run on MacBook.
 Select the camera's and control the movements.
 - To save a cuePoint (for an individual camera) or scene (for all cameras): hold shift and press the button.
 - In a scene the (0,1) pan/tilt positions, (2) zoom and (3) active camera are saved.
 ### groentenPreview
 :computer: Shows an overview of all the streams, run at MacBook.
 ### groentenServer
 :tv: Runs at the TV-Raspberry.
 Receives messages to restart groentenDisplay with selected camera.

-Had to do the restart thing, since switching between stream introduced lag.
+Had to do the restart thing, since switching between stream introduced increasing/permanent lag in the stream.

 ## Hardware
 6x Raspberry Pi Model 3B+ 1GB